Everything You Should Know About Sandra Aguebor, Nigeria’s First Female Mechanic

 Awards And Recognition

-Several international organisations like BBC World News, The New York Times, The South Africa Broadcasting Cooperation, The CNN World News, the Voice of Africa, etc have shown quite a number of documentaries on her.
+Several international organizations, like BBC World News, The New York Times, The South African Broadcasting Corporation, CNN World News, the Voice of Africa, etc., have shown quite a number of documentaries on her.

 Watch her interview below